Impact & Belonging

 5. Actively promote democracy, diversity, equity, and justice in education and in research

-Our mission is grounded within a broader historical context.
-Thus, it is imperative we recognize: that the KU campus is standing on a land inhabited by the Kansa and many Woodland and Plains peoples, that although we are located in the Free State’s historical center, the wealth of our university’s founders and builders was dependent on generations of unpaid labor and suffering of enslaved African and indigenous persons, that today many of us have benefitted from privilege accorded White, male, heterosexual, English-speaking American citizens, and that in order to protect and support our students, we are cautious in our relationships with entities that have historically been part of a system of oppression.
+Our mission is grounded within the broader present and historical context.
+Thus, it is imperative we recognize: that the KU campus is standing on a land inhabited by the Kansa and many Woodland and Plains peoples, that although we are located in the Free State’s historical center, the wealth of our university’s founders and builders was dependent on generations of unpaid labor and suffering of enslaved African and indigenous persons, and that in order to protect and support our students, we are cautious in our relationships with entities that have historically been part of a system of oppression.

 In the light of that knowledge, we commit ourselves to: